kurtoglusefa/KIRUNA_EXPLORER_se2_2024_Team_17/Retrospective/Retrospective-3.md

   - Total hours estimated: 4h
   - Total hours spent: 3h
 - Technical Debt management
-  - Strategy adopted
+  - Strategy adopted:
+    - We fixed technical debt issues after the implementation of the stories, right before the release date.
+We split in technical debt for frontend and technical debt for backend.
+We reached the quality gate level with not so much effort because everything was quite ok, no big problems.
-  - Total hours estimated estimated at sprint planning: 8h
+  - Total hours estimated at sprint planning: 8h
   - Total hours spent: 7h

 ## ASSESSMENT

- -What caused your errors in estimation (if any)?
+- What caused your errors in estimation (if any)?

   - During this sprint, we did not encounter significant issues with task estimation.
 This success was largely due to our improved ability to clearly define and separate tasks.
 While we faced challenges in managing the diagram creation process, we accurately estimated the effort required to complete it.